FRRouting/frr/doc/user/bgp.rst

 administrators, with different frames of reference.

 The default behaviour of BGP therefore is to not compare MED values across routes received from different neighbouring ASes.
-In Frr this is done by comparing the neighbouring, left-most AS in the received AS_PATHs of the routes and only comparing MED if those are the same.
+In FRR this is done by comparing the neighbouring, left-most AS in the received AS_PATHs of the routes and only comparing MED if those are the same.